 Promoting Jail Diversion Alternatives for People with Mental Health Disorders

-The Northeast Ohio Medical University (NEOMED) Department of Psychiatry Coordinating Centers of Excellence, which includes the Criminal Justice Coordinating Center of Excellence, the Ohio Program for Campus Safety and Mental Health and the Best Practices in Schizophrenia Treatment (BeST) Center, understand that the COVID-19 (Coronavirus) is having a major impact on all of us.
+The NEOMED Department of Psychiatry Coordinating Centers of Excellence, which includes the Criminal Justice Coordinating Center of Excellence, the Ohio Program for Campus Safety and Mental Health and the Best Practices in Schizophrenia Treatment (BeST) Center, understand that the COVID-19 (Coronavirus) is having a major impact on all of us.
 In accordance with our centers’ missions, we want to provide resources for those affected by serious mental illness and their loved ones.
 Please see the resources below for recommendations, guidelines and tips for maintaining good mental health during this pandemic.
 We also encourage you to engage in self-care, manage your media exposure, stay connected with resources and networks, and to visit NEOMED’s Department of Psychiatry webpage regularly for updates.

 Important Resources for Mental Health during COVID-19 (Coronavirus)

 American College Health Association has created a guide to help college health staff and campus administrators address COVID-19 on campus.